by Sasha Alyson

 8. It’s a drop in the bucket.

-UNICEF wrote recently: “The Ministry of Education estimates that 3.4 million primary school learners do not have desks….
+UNICEF wrote recently: “The Ministry of Education estimates that 3.4 million primary school learners [in Malawi] do not have desks….
 Together with the KIND fund, UNICEF has delivered close to 300,000 desks in the last 10 years.”(7) Do the math.
 If desks really make a big difference, as UNICEF asserts, then waiting for desks from UNICEF is a lousy strategy for Malawi.
 And this is just one small country.
 Others aren’t getting any desks at all.
 If desks are so crucial for education, why does UNICEF have a desk campaign only in one country, where a celebrity wanted to do it?

 The attitude behind such efforts is sometimes expressed as “We can’t do everything, but we must do what we can.”
 This sounds heroic, but it reflects the white savior assumption that people in Malawi are incapable of doing anything for themselves — that nothing happens unless it is done by Westerners, and is posted on social media.